scyrellax/scyrellax/README.md

 # yo, i'm cyjen
 ### a computer science student from the philippines

-- hi! my name is cyjen (also known as cyn or relle) and i'm a coder, multimedia artist, streamer, and singer currently in high school. <br>
+- hi! my name is cyjen (also known as cyn or relle) and i'm a coder, multimedia artist, streamer, writer, and singer currently in high school. <br>
-- ++ filipino, disabled, adhd, trans, and queer with pronouns! <em>aka the nightmare blunt rotation</em>
+    - ++ filipino, disabled, adhd, trans, and queer with pronouns! <em>(aka the nightmare blunt rotation)</em>
 - i mainly code either what assignments i get at school or whatever projects i get ideas for even though it takes long for me to finish them. i mainly do web dev, but sometimes i work with python or java!
 - currently learning:
     - godot game development and java both for school.